Monday: 1:00 to 2:00 p.m.

 and by appointment

 Raouf Boules, a native of Alexandria, Egypt, joined the Mathematics Department faculty in 1990.
 Dr. Boules holds a B.S. in electrical engineering, a Graduate Diploma in mathematics, and an M.S. degree in mathematics, all from Alexandria University.
 He has a Ph.D. degree from The Catholic University of America.
+Dr. Boules served as chairperson of the Department of Mathematics from August 2003 through June 2015.
 His interests are in electromagnetics, orthogonal transforms, and signal processing.
 Dr. Boules has taught at Alexandria University, The Catholic University of America, and was a research fellow at the Ecole Nationale Superieure des Telecommunications in Paris, France.

 Since he came to Towson, Dr. Boules has published several papers in leading international journals in the areas of detection and estimation theory, electromagnetics, signal processing, and numerical analysis .
 Dr. Boules has presented research papers in a number of conferences both in the United States and abroad.
 He has refereed numerous articles for publication in various journals.
 He is the co-author of the monograph: Electromagnetic Signals, Reflection, Focusing, Distortion, and Their Practical Applications, Kluwer Academic/Plenum Publishers, N.Y., 1999.